version française:

 A double succession can explain the relationship between inhibition and euphoria.
 Activation of these receptors provoke the opening of the sodium channels (lowering the threshold of excitability of neurones) and reduce the production of GABA, the molecule which modulates (and moderates) the transmission of dopamine.

-The body, by ”throwing in the towel,” by “giving vigilance free rein” and by neutralising the adaptive regulation of anaesthesia, increases (in a similar way to endorphins and the cerebral opïodes) the production of dopamine and consequently the feeling of pleasure.
+The body, by throwing in the towel, by giving vigilance free rein and by neutralising the adaptive regulation of anaesthesia, increases (in a similar way to endorphins and the cerebral opïodes) the production of dopamine and consequently the feeling of pleasure.

-The word “hilarious” first appeared in the dictionary in 1905 to characterize a chemical component, nitrous oxide.
-We can find the following citation in “Littré” (s.v.
-Hilarious), an extract from Pelouze and Frémy’s the Abrégé de Chimie: “Nitrous oxide is abnormal to respiration; once introduced in the respiratory organs, it produces a sort of drunkenness, which gave it its name, laughing gas”.
+The word hilarious first appeared in the dictionary in 1905 to characterize a chemical component, nitrous oxide.
+We can find the following citation in Littré (s.v.
+Hilarious), an extract from Pelouze and Frémys the Abrégé de Chimie: Nitrous oxide is abnormal to respiration; once introduced in the respiratory organs, it produces a sort of drunkenness, which gave it its name, laughing gas.
 Laughing gas became a fairground attraction.
 On the other and less amusing side, nitrous oxide revealed analgesic qualities which gave rise to modern surgery: general anaesthesia relies on this particular gas.
-MEOPA is nowadays used in paediatrics (N
+MEOPA is nowadays used in paediatrics (N2 O2).

-What is the relationship between “killing the pain” and “laughter”?
-The hypothesis developed here precisely consists of supposing that this functional proximity of anaesthesia and laughter, “chemically proven” by the effects of the nitrous oxide, could lead us to understand laughter.
-In fact, whether the reason be purely material (laughing gas, alcohol, cerebral intoxication : sardic laughter for example ; cerebral atrophy or degeneration of neuro-transmitting chemistry: gelastic epilepsy, Pick’s disease… where the person is incapable of taking anything seriously ; tickling) or purely intellectual (a sudden rupture of the gnostic continuity), laughter could be analysed as a reflex of suspending the communication between the “realistic brain” and the “emotional brain”, allowing to sustain and to bring forth the denial of surprise (without a danger) which consists of:
+What is the relationship between killing the pain and laughter?
+The hypothesis developed here precisely consists of supposing that this functional proximity of anaesthesia and laughter, chemically proven by the effects of the nitrous oxide, could lead us to understand laughter.
+In fact, whether the reason be purely material (laughing gas, alcohol, cerebral intoxication : sardic laughter for example ; cerebral atrophy or degeneration of neuro-transmitting chemistry: gelastic epilepsy, Picks disease

-- the contradiction (“What’s the matter Polos?
+- the contradiction (Whats the matter Polos?
 Are you laughing?
-Is this another form of refutation, only to laugh when someone says something, rather than to point out the mistake?” –Platon, Gorgias, 443 e) ;
+Is this another form of refutation, only to laugh when someone says something, rather than to point out the mistake?
+Platon, Gorgias, 443 e) ;

 - the absurdity or the unlikelihood : to laugh about nonsense

-- the difference, it is the so-called “ethnic joke”
+- the difference, it is the so-called ethnic joke

-- the hype
+- the hyperaesthesia-surprise of tickling

-Laughter sanctions the bad adaptation or the insufficiency of a response to a given situation, at once correcting it (if it is me who provides an insufficient response, I laugh at myself, but more often it is the other who makes us laugh…), at least subjectively.
-There is something magical about laughter which cancels out or which allows us to adapt to the contradiction and to the annoyance.
-This magic is neurochemical.
+Laughter sanctions the bad adaptation or the insufficiency of a response to a given situation, at once correcting it (if it is me who provides an insufficient response, I laugh at myself, but more often it is the other who makes us laugh

 To be awake in a so-called state of vigilance, to have a sufficient response and to be adapted supposes the activity of the sense organs.
 These allow us to direct ourselves in the environment and notably to avoid painful sensations.
 Anaesthesia numbs our ability to feel, producing a euphoric feeling along the lines of the process summarized above, when the diverse molecules which lower the threshold of excitability of neurones increase dopamine production and the feeling of well-being.

 This "model", a neuro-chemical process could give us the lead in understanding the different forms of laughter.
 These forms manifest the diverse modalities of insensibility, in other words, disconnection with the reality.
-The word “insensitivity” naturally has a physical meaning, but also a moral one.
+The word insensitivity naturally has a physical meaning, but also a moral one.
 It denotes indifference, coldness, harshness and qualifies the refusal of natural empathy, which the presence of other people usually evokes.
 It is up to man to make us laugh, not things.
 When objects and animals provoke laughter, it is because they are anthropomorphs.
-In reality this remark defines the stake of laughter and enables us to see how laughter constitutes the most cursory manner of marking the error – as well as distinguishing oneself from the error.
-Errare humanum to err is human…, we say (as we also say about laughter) and we often laugh at our own mistakes (when they stay minor, for example when I put my right foot in the left shoe).
-In fact, it is error that specifies man.
-As denaturised animals, we have lost our instinctive capacities.
-We have to be “taught”, to correct the mistake: …perseverare diabolicum.
-If the truth can and has to be told, laughter, as the enjoyable sanction of error, could be analysed as a means and as a characteristic of learning (vide infra).
-The pleasure to laugh about something, confirms the things I see in their impossibility (or in what I do) and allows me to cancel out the error, the absurdity or the difference.
-This error, awkwardness, blunder, inappropriate response… does not affect the truth, my truth.
-In reality, when I laugh, this error affects me only on an emotional level (instead of a rational one): laughter is this magic slate which erases the incongruity of a jolt in the diaphragm (the ah! ah! ah! sounds of the spasmodic shrugging of the shoulders and of endocrine release).
+In reality this remark defines the stake of laughter and enables us to see how laughter constitutes the most cursory manner of marking the error as well as distinguishing oneself from the error.
+Errare humanum to err is human

 Demonstration leaflet for laughing gas,

-1844, New-England, twenty-five
+1844, New-England, twenty-five an inhalation.

 Prospectus pour une démonstration de gaz hilarant,

-1844, Nouvelle-Angleterre, vint-cinq cents l’inhalation.
+1844, Nouvelle-Angleterre, vint-cinq cents linhalation.

-(La publicité qui suit ne correspond pas strictement au texte qui a été traduit infra, émanant d’une autre source bibliographique : Moody, 1978.
+(La publicité qui suit ne correspond pas strictement au texte qui a été traduit infra, émanant dune autre source bibliographique : Moody, 1978.

 Le dessin qui agrémente cette réclame, repris de la caricature reproduite infra, est quelque peu contradictoire avec son contenu.)

-“Une grande démonstration des effets produits par l’inhalation de Protoxyde d’Azote, ou Gaz Hilarant ! sera donnée à l’Union Hall ce (Mardi) Soir, 10 décembre 1844.
+Une grande démonstration des effets produits par linhalation de Protoxyde dAzote, ou Gaz Hilarant ! sera donnée à lUnion Hall ce (Mardi) Soir, 10 décembre 1844.

-Trente gallons de gaz seront préparés et administrés à ceux qui, dans l’auditoire, désireront en inhaler.
+Trente gallons de gaz seront préparés et administrés à ceux qui, dans lauditoire, désireront en inhaler.

 Pour commencer le spectacle, le Gaz sera inhalé par douze jeunes gens qui se sont portés volontaires.

-Huit costauds ont été engagés et se tiendront au premier rang afin d’éviter que, sous l’influence du gaz, personne ne se blesse ou blesse quelqu’un d’autre.
-L’adoption de cette mesure vise uniquement à écarter toute appréhension de danger.
+Huit costauds ont été engagés et se tiendront au premier rang afin déviter que, sous linfluence du gaz, personne ne se blesse ou blesse quelquun dautre.
+Ladoption de cette mesure vise uniquement à écarter toute appréhension de danger.
 Il est probable que personne ne cherchera à se battre.

-Le Gaz agit sur ceux qui l’inhalent en fonction du trait dominant de leur caractère.
+Le Gaz agit sur ceux qui linhalent en fonction du trait dominant de leur caractère.
 Il les fait soir Rire, Danser, Parler ou se Battre, et ainsi de suite.
-Ils semblent conserver assez de lucidité pour ne pas dire ou faire des choses qu’ils auraient l’occasion de regretter.
+Ils semblent conserver assez de lucidité pour ne pas dire ou faire des choses quils auraient loccasion de regretter.

 N.B.
-Le Gaz ne sera administré qu’à des hommes d’une parfaite honorabilité.
-Ceci afin que le spectacle reste, à tous égards, dans les limites du bon ton. ”
+Le Gaz ne sera administré quà des hommes dune parfaite honorabilité.
+Ceci afin que le spectacle reste, à tous égards, dans les limites du bon ton.

-This drawing without caption from Cork (taken from Zeitgenossen karikieren Zeitgenossen, Rhurfestspeile Recklinghausen 1972:208) could illustrate the “chemistry of laughter”.
+This drawing without caption from Cork (taken from Zeitgenossen karikieren Zeitgenossen, Rhurfestspeile Recklinghausen 1972:208) could illustrate the chemistry of laughter.

-However, unlike the benzene molecule depicted by the cartoonist, which brings about the spatial symbolisation of laughter by symmetry – permitting outbursts of laughter – the exact representation (N2O instead of C6H6) is less photogenic.
+However, unlike the benzene molecule depicted by the cartoonist, which brings about the spatial symbolisation of laughter by symmetry permitting outbursts of laughter the exact representation (N2O instead of C6H6) is less photogenic.

 A carrier parallel to the fairground attraction